Pierre-Emerick Aubameyang is back to normal form, says Arsenal manager Mikel Arteta after hat-trick

 His first came from that left-sided position he has come to call his own in the last couple of seasons but the third - headed home from inside the six-yard box - is the kind he doesn't score enough of when starting games out wide.

-Aubameyang struggled in the central striking position when used there earlier this season, failing to find the net once in a run of four consecutive starts in the position between November and December.
+Aubameyang struggled in the central striking role when used there earlier this season, failing to find the net in a run of four consecutive starts in the position between November and December.

 But with the youthful energy, clever movement and abundant creativity offered by Emile Smith Rowe, Bukayo Saka and Martin Odegaard behind him, it is surely worth keeping him there now.